jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 13, 2009.md

 A: Okay.
 Unwashed eggs.
 I get unwashed eggs whenever I can because they use a detergent.
 It destroys some of the bacteria.
 It deprives the egg of the ability to reproduce.
 And it does stop the bacterial growth inside the egg from the outside in.
 So I like bacteria, bacteria is 99% of any organic function of any animal.
 So I want bacteria, I want as much as I can get.
 So unwashed eggs, I mean people see me going Asian, I buy this chicken shit egg, you know, and I go, I like this, suck it out and they go, you know, you're gonna die.
 And I said, how many chickens, how many animals do you see around going around licking each other's butts with the E. coli in the feces?
 I'm just having it off of the egg.

-Q: Are Rawsome eggs okay?
+Q: Are Rawesome eggs okay?

 A: They're okay.
 They're pretty good.